Pete Davidson's Film, 'The King of Staten Island,' Is Largely a Tribute to His Parents

 Article continues below advertisement

-Pete seems to be an important figure in his sister's life.
+Pete Davidson seems to be an important figure in his sister Casey Davidson's life.

-Casey, Pete's younger sister, is now 21 years old, and recently graduated from Marist College in May 2019.
-There, she played college basketball, and still seems to be incredibly passionate about the sport, which she definitely inherited from her dad.
-She has almost 20,000 followers on Instagram, and seems to enjoy spending time with friends, as well as her family.
+Casey, Pete's younger sister, graduated from Marist College in May 2019.
+There, she played college basketball and still seemed to be incredibly passionate about the sport, which she definitely inherited from her dad.
+After graduation, Casey went on to work as a physician assistant.

 Article continues below advertisement

-Pete and Casey seem to have a solid sibling relationship, and she often gives him shout-outs on social media, despite the fact he no longer has an Instagram account.
+Pete and Casey seem to have a solid sibling relationship, and she often gives him shout-outs on social media.
 Although growing up alongside Pete was probably somewhat of a wild ride, we're sure it was entertaining nonetheless.

 Advertisement